-On average, listings lease in the $50's per square foot per year.
-The The Waterfront submarket is experiencing a decline in rates.
+On average, listings lease in the $40's per square foot per year.
+The The Waterfront region is seeing a decline in rates.
 In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 7% decline in rent.
+That's a 8% decline in rent.

-Compared to the rest of the Jersey City market, the The Waterfront region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Jersey City market, the The Waterfront region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 20 listings have been made available, which means spaces might be going fast.
+In the last 90 days, 20 listings have been made available, which means spaces are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 45% of the available leases in the The Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 165% of the available space in the The Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 46,190 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are around 14 stories.
-Most buildings in this region were built in 1992 and are Class A.
+Even though the median size is 5,200 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are around 14 stories.
+Most buildings in this area were built in 1992 and are Class A.